bbc/genie-starter-pack/docs/theming.md

 ## How do I get my theme onto Children’s platforms?

-Check out the component repo and add your theme in a directory, basing the themes structure on the existing default theme.
-Push to the remote repository and the BBC team will create an entry on our CMS which will allow the theme to be viewed on a BBC url.
+Check out the component repo and add your theme in a directory, basing the theme's structure on the existing default theme.
+Push to the remote repository and the BBC team will create an entry on our iSite CMS which will allow the theme to be viewed on a BBC url hosted in our CAGE platform.